 Another version of the standard ABR module is the E-ABR module, which allows recording electrically evoked auditory brainstem responses in order to determine if the auditory nerve adequately responds to electrical stimulation.
-Please note that the E-ABR module is in preparation and therefore only preliminary information on the practical use of the module and on user interfaces can be presented.

 The E-ABR module provides the capability to measure ABR responses at patients with a cochlear implant.
 The electrical stimulus is applied from an external stimulator, usually a cochlear implant fitting system (which is provided by the cochlear implant manufacturer).
 The electrical stimulus is transmitted directly to the cochlear implant coil where it is forwarded to the cochlear implant electrode and converted to a stimulation of the auditory nerve.
 The ABR responses are recorded from the patient's scalp via surface electrodes attached to the patient (as for normal ABR).
 The surface electrodes are attached to an electrode cable, which is connected to the Sentiero Advanced.
 In order to synchronize the responses correctly, the time sequence of the stimuli needs to be known on the device side.
 For that reason stimulus trigger impulses are transferred from the cochlear implant fitting system to the measurement device.